New Jersey Removal and Relocation Lawyer

-The custody attorneys at Cores & Associates are experienced at dealing with cases involving requests for one parent to relocate out of New Jersey with a child or children.
+The custody attorneys at Cores & Associates, L.L.C. are experienced at dealing with cases involving requests for one parent to relocate out of New Jersey with a child or children.
 There are few other cases that test the court, or parents more than a removal case.
 Often the end result of a parent moving out of New Jersey is a significant reduction in the amount of time the non-moving parent sees his or her children.
 However, in our very mobile society, moving is inevitable.
 You need a trusted advocate that can successfully navigate complicated removal cases.

 How Do New Jersey Child Custody Laws Deal With a Parent’s Relocation?

 The legal standard applicable to a removal case is what is in the best interests of the child.
 There has been a recent decision from the NJ Supreme Court which has changed the standard.
 It has become exponentially more difficult to move a child out of state.
 This may run contrary to the new global economy and mobile lifestyles of many parents.

 For years, a New Jersey relocation lawyer would apply a series of factors to their clients’ cases and determine whether moving a child out-of-state was appropriate, considering both the parents and the child’s interests.
 However, in a 2017 decision, the New Jersey Supreme Court significantly changed this analysis.